Syntax Taps Oracle Cloud Infrastructure as Strategic Platform for Multicloud Managed Services

 Syntax is a member of Oracle PartnerNetwork (OPN).

 Oracle offers integrated suites of applications plus secure, autonomous infrastructure in the Oracle Cloud.
-For more information about Oracle ORCL, please visit us at oracle.com.
+For more information about Oracle ORCL, please visit us at www.oracle.com.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.